Shopify/remote-dom/packages/wpt-runner/README.md

 WPT files are pinned but remain untrusted test inputs.
 The preparation script validates archive paths and checksums before extraction, and the browser server rejects traversal.
 Do not execute downloaded repository scripts outside the isolated runner.

+The Vite server applies a worker-specific Content Security Policy that blocks network connections and nested workers while allowing same-origin module loading and the current `AsyncFunction` executor.
+The control page keeps its separate policy so it can load prepared WPT resources.

 ## Capability inventory

 `capabilities.tsv` contains one physical row per WPT subtest with four logical columns: